CodeReviewDAO/dxd_codereview/Reviews/252 - BlockMatcher - Private trade (OTC) platform for compliant brokers/1 - Delivery of Entire Webapp/Review-2.md

 ## Overall Impression of usage testing

-Both on the test deployment by the reviewer and the demo deployment provided by the OP, all of the major functionality is observed to be working properly except the misleading registration feedback, and the broken password recovery functionality.
+On the demo deployment, all of the major functionality is observed to be working properly including the registration and the password recovery functionalities which were broken during the previous review.

-Although the reviewer was able to build and install the application only after the modifications and the extra steps mentioned earlier in the review, these are not reasons for a failure in the reviewer's opinion.
-Nonetheless, the reviewer highly suggests revising and improving the documentation to cover these difficulties.
+Reviewer spotted a small UI bug which lies outside the scope of this review, and reported to the OP, receiving acknowledgement of the bug entering their development workflow as a result.
+Reviewer then observed that the reported bug was quickly fixed before the completion of this review.

+The reviewer has also observed that the project documentation has been improved since the previous review to cover the difficulties mentioned there.

+The reviewer would like to thank the OP for taking the suggestions and reports seriously, and acting on them quickly.

 Requirement | Finding
 ------------ | -------------
-Project builds without errors | PASS with Notes Documentation provides sufficient installation/execution instructions | PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | **FAIL**
+Project builds without errors | PASS
+Documentation provides sufficient installation/execution instructions | PASS Project functionality meets/exceeds acceptance criteria and operates without error | PASS

 # Unit / Automated Testing

-Project contains UI and integration tests on the frontend side, and API tests on the backend side, covering the critical functionality, both for positive and negative paths.
-In the reviewers opinion, these are sufficient, considering the general structure and the features of the project.
-However, the reviewer highly suggests also adding function-level unit tests in the traditional sense on both the frontend and the backend sides of the project.
+Project was containing UI and integration tests on the frontend side, and API tests on the backend side, covering the critical functionality, both for positive and negative paths, during the previous review.
+In the reviewers opinion, those were sufficient, considering the general structure and the features of the project.
+However, it was observed that the OP has also added function-level unit [tests](assets/test-run.md) in the traditional sense to the project, following the advice of the reviewer since the previous review.

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | PASS with Notes Unit Tests - At least one negative path test | PASS with Notes Unit Tests - Additional path tests | PASS with Notes
+Unit Tests - At least one positive path test | PASS Unit Tests - At least one negative path test | PASS Unit Tests - Additional path tests | PASS

 # Code Analysis & CI Facilities

-The project doesn't have any continuous integration (CI) or code-analysis facilities on any of its repositories.
-As both are crucial for protecting the project against regressions and software decay as well as errors due to untested code changes, the reviewer recommends setting up at least one code analysis (similar to CodeQL) and one CI measure to the project, which would ideally run on every pull request and commit on the `master` branch.
+It was observed that the OP acted on the advice from the previous review, and added CI and code analysis facilities to the project.
+The front-end repository now has a CodeQL analyis action for the JavaScript code whereas there is a Laravel test action on the back-end repository which runs on every pull request on the master branch.
+The reviewer praises the OP for these improvements.

 Requirement | Finding
 ------------ | -------------
-Code Analysis | FAIL
+Code Analysis | PASS
-Continuous Integration | FAIL
+Continuous Integration | PASS

 # Documentation

 ### Code Documentation

 Code documentation is sparse on the frontend side, but sufficient on the backend side.
 Reviewer [was able to generate the api documentation](assets/docs.zip) by using `phpDocumentor`, and observed that the code-level documentation for the critical functions are sufficient and enough to have a basic understanding of the code-base.
-Reviewer highly suggests suggests adding proper instructions on the README to generate the api documentation and also to provide an auto-generated version of the documentation, updated on new commits on the `master` branch.
+Reviewer highly suggests adding proper instructions on the README to generate the api documentation and also to provide an auto-generated version of the documentation, updated on new commits on the `master` branch.

 Requirement | Finding
 ------------ | -------------